Abbas convenes key Palestinians, may resume talks with Israel

 Israel has long insisted it would keep swathes of West Bank settlements under any eventual peace accord.

-Most world powers deem the settlements illegal and the European Union (EU) announced a plan on Tuesday to bar financial assistance to Israeli organizations operating in the occupied territories.
+Most world powers deem the settlements illegal and the European Union (EU) announced a plan on Tuesday to bar financial assistance to Israeli organisations operating in the occupied territories.

 Israel granted initial approval on Wednesday for new homes in Modiin Ilit, a West Bank settlement near Jerusalem and part of the territorial blocs it wants to annex eventually.